A World in Darkness

-Dr. Martyn Lloyd-Jones makes a striking statement about the Christian view of the world.
-He says, at its best the world is still in darkness.
-In a modern day and age, when such statements may seem polarizing and perhaps even offensive, why does Dr. Lloyd-Jones make such a provocative claim?
+Dr. Martyn Lloyd-Jones makes a striking statement about the Christian view of the world in saying that at its best, the world is still in darkness.
+In a modern day and age when such statements may seem polarizing and perhaps even offensive, why does Dr. Lloyd-Jones make such a provocative claim?
 Does this mean that the Christian simply dismisses everything in the world?
-Do we despise the culture as a result of acknowledging the darkness that pervades every aspect of this world?
-Dr. Lloyd-Jones answers these questions and others in this exposition of Romans 13:11-14.
-He challenges the post-enlightenment, progressive view that the world is generally good and getting better.
-He does so by looking closely at how the apostle Paul characterizes the world as being in ignorance of the most vital knowledge.
+Does the Christian despise the culture as a result of acknowledging the darkness that pervades every aspect of this world?
+In this sermon on Romans 13:11–14 titled “A World in Darkness,” Dr. Lloyd-Jones challenges the post-enlightenment, progressive view that the world is generally good and getting better.
+He does so by looking closely at how the apostle Paul characterizes the world as ignorant of the most vital knowledge.
 The world is morally dark and in utter despair because of sin.
 This, Dr. Lloyd-Jones says, makes the Christian a pilgrim in this world.
-We are restless strangers in a world in darkness.
-As children of the light, we cannot find our ultimate trust or excitement in what politicians and others offer as a fix to this dark world.
-Listen as Dr. Lloyd-Jones challenges our understanding of this world and encourages us to look forward to the day when our salvation will be complete.
+They are restless strangers in a world of darkness.
+As children of the light, they cannot find their ultimate trust or excitement in what politicians and others offer as a fix to this dark world.
+Listen as Dr. Lloyd-Jones challenges this understanding of the world and encourages Christians to look forward to the day when their salvation will be complete.

 Additional Scripture Translations